phdsg/PvC/README.md

 #### MU[L]TY

-a 1 x 6 Mult with mutes for each output.
+1 x 6 Mult with mutes for each output.

 #### VAMPS

-a modified version of the Fundamental VCA. has 2 Ins/Outs per VCA. upper CVIn is exponential, the other one is linear.
+Modified version of the Fundamental VCA.
+Has 2 Ins/Outs per VCA.
+Upper CVIn is exponential, the other one is linear.

 #### VUBAR

-a simple VU Meter
+Very simple VU Meter

 ## Contact